AFcampany/educate-with-md-files/howToUseGitHubReadME.md

   try link with normal text [visit google](https://google.com)

   and this how is lock [visit google] (https://google.com) make sure that is no space between title and href link

+  use syntax like this 1. lorem to use ordered list example

+  1. item number 1
+  2. item number 2
+  4. item number 4

+  1. item number 1 with empty line above

+  2. item number 2

+  3. item number 3

+  5, item number 5